gwozt/javascript-games/README.md

 # snake
-a snake game in plain javascript
+a snake game written in plain javascript